MariusLang/node-red-contrib-feiertage/README.md

 ### Own Holidays

-You can chose up to 10 own dates.
+You can choose up to 10 own dates.
 Select the **day** in the first dropdown-menu and the **month** in the second.
 Chose a name for your holiday and type it into the input field.
 Don't forget to hit the checkbox to enable your own holiday.
 Pay
 attention: The node does NOT validate your own dates.
-So if you set the 30 febrary or the 31 april as date you wont't get an error message.
+So if you set the 30 february or the 31 april as date you won't get an error message.

 ![own_holiday_example](img/own_holiday_example.PNG)